7854-isha/Isha-Das/README.md

-its my first day to use this visual studio code date : 18\08\26 day : tuesday
+Its my first day to use this visual studio code date : 18\08\26 day : Tuesday and it think i did learn something